qwertyAAA/common_data_structure/README.md

 ### how to use

-just clone this project to your project and import the data structure you need and enjoy
+just clone this project to your project and import the data structure you need then,  enjoy